Overview and Symptoms

-NCCP is a very common problem of international proportions.
+NCCP is a very common problem that occurs globally.
 Population studies have shown that in the United States as many as 70 million patients (23% of the population) suffer from NCCP.
 Similar figures have been described in Australia (33%), Spain (8-28%), Argentina (24%), and South China (21%).
 No other specific risk factors have been identified.

 - What do I do if I’ve been treated for chest pain, but told I didn’t have a heart attack?

 Patients suffering from chest pain must have thorough cardiac evaluations to ensure they do not have heart disease prior to being labeled as having NCCP.
 In addition, a variety of other disorders described above, both esophageal and non-esophageal must also be considered since specific treatment for these disorders are available.